ceresfairfood/geokit-geocoder-mappify/README.md

 The geocoder has one configuration parameter `api_key`, that can be set to your Mappify API key.
 If this is not specified, the anonymous tier will allow up to 100 requests/day

-## Usage
+## Logging

-As per GeoKit, but with additional logger option, eg:
+An additional logger option may be passed for debugging, eg:

 ```ruby
   Geokit::Geocoders::MappifyGeocoder.geocode(